procrastinate-org/procrastinate/docs/howto/retry.rst

 ^^^^^^^^^^^^^^^^^^^

 Advanced strategies let you:

-- define a maximum number of retries
+- define a maximum number of retries (if you don't, the job will be retried indefinitely until it passes)
-- define the retry delay, with constant, linear and exponential backoff options
+- define the retry delay, with constant, linear and exponential backoff options (if you don't, jobs will retry immediately)
-- define the exception types you want to retry on
+- define the exception types you want to retry on (if you don't, retry will occur on any type of exceptions)

 Define your precise strategy using a :py:class:`RetryStrategy` instance::